How To Zero Trijicon ACOG Properly

 SCAR 17 with ACOG 3.5X

-A lot of people zero at 25, 36, 50, or even 100 yards and call it a day.
-However, if you acquire your point of aim and your impact is slightly off-center, even after zeroing, this off-center impact will become magnified at longer distances.
+Many people choose to zero their scopes at 25, 36, 50, or even 100 yards and consider it sufficient.
+However, if your point of aim and point of impact are slightly off-center, this discrepancy can become more pronounced at greater distances.

-This can cause a miss when you're counting on an impact, so it's best to true in your point of aim and point of impact at a minimum of 300 yards.
+This can lead to missed shots when you need accuracy, so it's advisable to fine-tune your point of aim and point of impact, ideally at a minimum of 300 yards.

 Using the Military Tape Trick